Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 needs afterwards.
 Your bot should be ready to run already and you can skip this section for now, if you don't want to bother with the bots configuration in first place.

+> ⚠️ **Attention!**<br>
-**Attention**: If you run more than one bot node, best is to share the configuration between all nodes.
-This can be done via a cloud drive for instance.
+> If you run more than one bot node, best is to share the configuration between all nodes.
+This can be done via a cloud
+> drive for instance.

 The following samples will show you what you can configure in DCSServerBot.
 For most of the configuration, default values will apply, so you don't need to set them explicitly.